 How to Connect Wi-Fi Extender to Verizon Router – Overview

-Verizon is one of the most reliable Wi-Fi providers that focus on offering their clients the best speeds.
+Verizon is one of the most reliable Wi-Fi providers, focusing on offering their clients the best speeds.

 Even when using the best Wi-Fi service, sometimes the signal is not strong enough to cover every area of your home or office.
 This is where a Wi-Fi extender comes into play.